 Another pony car developed in response to the Mustang, the challenger should’ve been just another muscle car.
 But it is not.
 It is a streetcar with the spirit and heart of a racecar.
 The second generation might have been a misstep (the 80s were weird for everyone), but the classic Challenger and the contemporary Challenger are both fantastic cars, with massive amounts of power and style.

 We have a few Challengers in the AUTO ONE Group nationwide inventory, each a different year with slightly different specs.
-To learn more about what cars we have in our current inventory, check out our car buying guides on our website, or visit us at one of the dealerships.
+To learn more about what cars we have in our current inventory, visit us at one of the dealerships.

 There is something both kitschy and completely rock n’ roll about the Firebird – it’s like a hair metal band that transformed into a car.
 We’re partial to the slant-nose, “swoopy” body style of the second generation, in particular, 1977 to 1981, when the large Firebird hood decal made its welcome appearance.
 They aren’t easy to find, but man are they fun to drive.
 Unlike the others on this list, there are no contemporary Firebirds; production halted in 2002.
 We guess it’s a pretty rock n’ roll thing to do, going out in a blaze of glory.